mjbarbat/recipe-forum-analysis/README.md

 ### Description of Columns

 The dataset provides a comprehensive collection of columns that capture key details about recipes and user interactions on Food.com.
-With 4,051,980 rows, this dataset offers insights into cooking times, recipe steps, user reviews, and ratings.
+With 4,051,980 rows, this dataset offers insights into preparation times, recipe steps, user reviews, and ratings.
 Below is an introduction to some of the essential columns:

 | Column                                                      | Description         |